alisnic/nyny/README.md

 # Philosophy
-Frankie should have only the bare minimum to write basic web servers comfortably, Everything else should be in a extension (see frankie extensions).
+Frankie should have only the bare minimum to write basic web servers comfortably, everything else should be in a extension (see frankie extensions).
 It is also trivial to use frankie to build large and complex app, by writing multiple sub apps and using Rack to mount them, or by mounting those sub apps in the "main" app.